 - Program Director for Environmental Engineering, National Science Foundation, Arlington, VA, 2004-2007

-Research during my academic career focused on the impacts of human activity on water quality, including the biogeochemical cycles of important elements such as nitrogen and phosphorus in large natural systems (watersheds and lakes) and the behavior of trace metal contaminants in such systems.
+Research during my career focused on the impacts of human activity on water quality, including the biogeochemical cycles of nitrogen and phosphorus and the behavior of trace metal contaminants in large natural systems (watersheds and lakes).
 Field and laboratory studies, including experimental manipulations in large systems, were emphasized.
-Recent research projects were in four main areas: (1) mercury biogeochemistry; (2) applications of remote sensing (mainly satellite imagery) to evaluate lake quality; (3) coupled biogeochemical cycles of carbon, nitrogen and phosphorus in urban and agricultural systems; and (4) small-scale nutrient cycling processes in soil-sediment-water systems.
-I continue to have small active research programs in the first two areas, but I do not accept graduate students for advising anymore.
-My mercury research has been concerned with chemical transformations of mercury in wetland-lake ecosystems, with emphasis on photochemical processes and interactions between mercury forms and natural organic matter (humic substances) in these water bodies.
-My work in remote sensing has focused on regional analyses and long-term trend assessments of water clarity and water quality conditions in lakes by use of Landsat and newer satellite platforms.
-Much of my past research was conducted through large multi-disciplinary projects.
-For example, the experimental acidification of a whole lake in northern Wisconsin was done in cooperation with limnologists, fisheries biologists, and hydrologists from several institutions and agencies, and watershed-level research in the Minnesota River Basin was conducted with colleagues from several departments at the University of Minnesota.
+More recent research was primarily in three areas: (1) applications of remote sensing (mainly satellite imagery) to evaluate lake quality, (2) dissolved natural organic matter, and (3) mercury biogeochemistry.
+I have continued to do research in the first two areas since my retirement.
+My work in satellite imagery has focused on regional analyses and long-term trend assessments of water clarity and measurement of dissolved organic matter and other water quality conditions in surface waters using Landsat and newer satellite platforms.
+Much of my past research was conducted through multi-disciplinary projects.
+For example, the experimental acidification of a lake in northern Wisconsin was done in cooperation with limnologists, fisheries biologists, and hydrologists from several institutions, and watershed-level research in the Minnesota River Basin was conducted with colleagues from several departments at the University of Minnesota.